hosted by E17 Supper Club

 Sesame biscuits served with a patina of cheese and honey

 This is what we plan to serve you, but slight changes may occur due to availability or if we come across something even more delicious.

-This menu contains nuts and gluten, and because of the nature of the event we won’t be able to cater for any special dietary requirements.
+This menu contains nuts and gluten, and unfortunately due to the nature of this event we won’t be able to cater for any special dietary requirements.
 Please contact us if you have any concerns or questions about the ingredients we will be using.